Coronavirus cases rise to 20 in Pakistan

 He said the boy and his mother had arrived from Iran on February 25.
 On Tuesday night, the first coronavirus case of Baluchistan was also confirmed in a 12-year-old boy.

-The patient has recently travelled to Iran, said Noorullah Musakhail, the medical superintendent at Fatima Jinnah Hospital in Quetta.
-The patients belongs to Sindh's Dadu district.
+The patient recently travelled to Iran, said Noorullah Musakhail, the medical superintendent at Fatima Jinnah Hospital in Quetta.
+The patient belongs to Sindh's Dadu district.
 Sindh has reported the highest number of COVID-9 cases in Pakistan.

 He said the directions had been given to screen all staff members of air traffic control posted in Karachi for any symptoms of COVID19.
-The total number of cases of the virus in Sindh have now reached 15 while one case was also reported from Hyderabad.
+The total number of cases in Sindh stands at 15 while one case was also reported from Hyderabad.

 The patient in Hyderabad had visited Syria and returned home via Doha.
 Special Assistant to Prime Minister on Health Zafar Mirza has said that the nine coronavirus cases confirmed on Monday evening were in a "stable clinical condition".